 DAY 14 - KAZIMIERZ DOLNY - WARSAW (extention)

 In the afternoon, a direct transfer to Warsaw.
-In the evening, a farewell dinner in one of the best restaurants in Warsaw.
+In the evening, farewell dinner in one of the best restaurants in Warsaw.

 DAY 15TH - RETURN FLIGHT FROM WARSAW